UCDavisLibrary/ucdlib-iam-support/readme.md

 ### Maintenance Utility
 Located in `utils/maintenance`, this container runs a node cron service for performing needed maintenance tasks, such as keeping employee records in sync with campus data stores. `ENABLE_MAINTENANCE` must be set to true.

+### External API
+Located in `utils/api`, this is an express service that runs a JSON API designed to return personnel data to other applications.

 ### Shared Code
 Any code shared by the application and cli should be placed in the `/lib` directory.
 Both the app and cli docker images use the same base image that npm links this shared code as the `@ucd-lib/iam-support-lib` package.